SenseNet/docs.sensenet.com/content/usecases/mobile-apps.md

 metaDescription: "sensenet Use cases - Mobile apps"
 ---

-Being a [headless cms](https://docs.sensenet.com/concepts/introduction/02-what-is-headless-cms) sensenet can serve any content-based solution from a simple website to mobile app.
+Being a [Content Services Platform](https://docs.sensenet.com/concepts/introduction/02-what-is-csp) sensenet can serve any content-based solution from a simple website to mobile app.

 As you can see on the figure below, the basic setup of sensenet contains three top-level parts: